zakimjz/zakimjz.github.io/pages/courses/datamining/assign2.md

 $\mathbf{u}_2$, ii) What is their relationship to $\lambda_1$ and $\lambda_2$, and iii) What fraction of the total variance is captured by the two eigenvectors.

-### c.
-Compare with best random projection directions

-Compare the optimal directions $\mathbf{u}_1$ and $\mathbf{u}_2$, with the best obtained in Assign1.
-Print the angle between the corresponding directions, to see how close the random search directions come to the corresponding eigenvectors.
+## Part II (CSCI6390 Only): Quadratic PCA

+You will find the top-two "quadratic" PCs by first transforming the dataset into a homogeneous quadratic attribute space as follows: if $X_1, X_2, ..., X_d$ are the original dimensions, create a new dataset with all possible degree 2 combinations, as follows $X_1^2, X_2^2, ...., X_d^2$,
+$\sqrt{2}X_1X_2, \sqrt{2}X_1X3, ..., \sqrt{2}X_{d-1}X_d$.
+In other words, individual attributes are squared
+$X_i^2$ for all $i=1,...,d$, and all pair-wise attributes are created as $\sqrt{2}X_iX_j$ for $i=1,...,d-1$ and $j=i+1,...d$.
+Let's call this transformed dataset $Dq$.
+Now center, and compute covariance matrix and the top-two eigenvectors in this new space.

+Plot the data by projecting the transformed, centered data onto the two new "quadratic" PC axes.
+Is this set of axes better than the one for the original $D$?
+Why or why not?

+If you decide to consult CoPilot (or other similar AI tools), you must record in your notebook tool and the prompts you used.
+Include the prompts as markdown cells in your notebook (for each part/instance).

 ## Submission

 Submit your notebook via submitty, named **assign2.ipynb**.
 The notebook should be self-contained, i.e., it should include all output from all the parts, including figures.
-It should not hardcode file paths, but rather assume that the datafile is in the current directory, so only the input filename (wdbc.data) should be used.
+It should not hardcode file paths, but rather assume that the datafile is in the current directory, so only the input filename should be used.
 Do not submit the datafile.

-If you decide to consult CoPilot (or other similar AI tools), you must record in your notebook tool and the prompts you used.
-Include the prompts as markdown cells in your notebook (for each part/instance).

 ## Policy on Academic Honesty